photonsquid/Recoinize-scraper/README.md

 For this we need to dynamically build all coins in Blender, and for this, we need textures of all these coins.
 Here we are, scraping all this images.

+The sum of the monetary values of all EU coins is €`137.92`.
+The sum of the comemorative €2 coins is €`872`.
+This is without counting the real value on the numismatic market, where some coins can be worth several hundred euros on their own.

 ## Description

 This script can scrape image URLs from different websites, and download them.